rule

 Text 2

-He from the seed of Krishna begotten in the daughter of the king of Vidarbha [Rukminî] was thus known as Pradyumna ['the preeminently mighty one', see also vyûhas] and was in no respect inferior to His Father.
+He from the seed of Krishna begotten in the daughter of the king of Vidarbha [Rukminī] was thus known as Pradyumna ['the preeminently mighty one', see also vyūha] and was in no respect inferior to His Father.
+(Vedabase)

 Text 3

-S'ambara ['the juggler' see 7.2: 4-5, 10.36: 36], who could assume forms at will, stole the child not yet ten days old, but he, recognizing Him as his enemy, threw Him in the sea and returned home.
+S'ambara ['the juggler' see 7.2: 4-5, 10.36: 36], who could assume any form he wanted, stole the child away that was not even ten days old yet.
+Recognizing Him as his enemy, he threw Him in the ocean and returned home.

 Text 4

-He was swallowed by a mighty fish that together with others trapped in a huge net was caught by fishermen.
+Pradyumna was swallowed by a mighty fish that together with others trapped in a huge net was caught by fishermen.
+(Vedabase)

 Text 5

-The fishermen presented it being so amazing to S'ambara who had the cooks bring the offering to the kitchen where its was cut open with a knife.
+The fishermen presented the amazing fish to S'ambara who sent the gift to the cooks who in the kitchen cut it open with a knife.
+(Vedabase)

 Text 6